-Before you slump in your seat and wander in despair and desperation, did you know that there are various sturdy and still visually arresting plants that you can plant in pots or soil and display outside your Bria Homes house which could surely withstand this moody weather and still bring bedazzlement in the entire Villar-owned real estate property?
+Before you slump in your seat and wander in despair and desperation, did you know that there are various sturdy and still visually arresting plants that you can plant in pots or garden bed and display outside your Bria Homes house which could surely withstand this moody weather and still bring bedazzlement in the entire Villar-owned real estate property?

-We are not playing favourites but these 7 green and flowering, tall, and miniature plants are our top picks, which we believe are outstanding compared to the rest.
+We are not playing favourites but these 7 green and flowering, tall spiny plant, and miniature plants are our top picks, which we believe are outstanding compared to the rest.
 Whether you’ve got a large patio space or a cozy backyard; a fully sunlight-exposed or shady yard; and a sandy, clay, or loam type of soil in your area, these top-of-mind outdoor plants will inject and exude a bit of much-needed green and colour into your life.
 These plants, if positioned strategically and creatively outside your sanctuary, can still definitely make your Bria Homes house a show-stopper in the middle of a storm.

 Read on to know more about these sturdy plants that you can decorate outside your Bria Homes house and respective home care tips to make sure they survive the wet season.